 ’’Worn Wear’’.
 Patagonia’s gear is so long-lasting that you’ll be able to hand down your gear to your kids.

 Like sunglasses, outdoor gear isn’t particularly exciting.
 So Patagonia humanized their gear through stories.

 In its ’’Worn Wear’’ campaign, Patagonia invites customers to share the adventures their Patagonia gear has shared with them.

-The two part campaign begins with a 27 minute YouTube documentary that details the stories of seven adventurers, including Patagonia founder Yvon Chouinard, which leads to a dedicated landing page where readers can scroll through user submitted images and their accompanying stories.
+The two-part campaign begins with a 27 minute YouTube documentary that details the stories of seven adventurers, including Patagonia founder Yvon Chouinard, which leads to a dedicated landing page where readers can scroll through user-submitted images and their accompanying stories.

 The story works because it strikes a nerve with its audience.
-It’s a trip down memory lane, inspiring us to thing about our adventures and the stories we’ll pass down to the next generation with our Patagonia gear.
+It’s a trip down memory lane, inspiring us to think about our adventures and the stories we’ll pass down to the next generation with our Patagonia gear.

 3. Microsoft’s Incredibly Relatable 88 Acres